 Once they enter the ChEsRm, the students start looking for hints hidden in the room and begin to solve puzzles.
 The path to solving the mystery is not linear, as can be seen in the map of the ChEsRm in Figure 2.
 Some puzzles immediately lead to the next ones.
 E.g., the “pH envelopes” (no. 1, Figure 2) in which a code is revealed that opens a padlock on a box.
 In other puzzles, students do not immediately know what to do with the solutions and the way to use them is revealed only at a later stage.
 E.g., in the "Preparation of Water" (no. 2, Figure 2), students create the maximum volume of neutral water that they can form by mixing solutions of varying pH.
 This water is needed to make conductive dough at a much later stage.

 All the groups who participated in the ChEsRm finished before the explosion, sometimes they help each other.
 We think that it is important for the student to succeed.
 The time varies between 40 minutes to 55 minutes.
-In the beginning students think that they compete in groups, by the end of the activity they understand that they need the cooperation of everybody
+In the beginning students think that they compete in groups.
+By the end of the activity they understand that they need the cooperation of everybody.

 After the activity the teacher conducts a discussion with the students regarding their feelings and provides an opportunity to reflect upon the activity.
 In the reflection, students talk about the teamwork, the flow of time and their appreciation regarding the efforts of the teacher.
 They also ask questions regarding the unclear parts of the chemistry and solution of the puzzles.